 Eleven Michigan hospitals awarded for excellence and improvement in maternity care

-The EAM is awarding hospitals throughout Michigan that have demonstrated excellence and improvement in maternity care and delivery outcomes.
-This is the inaugural award and winners will be annually announced on Mother’s Day.
+The EAM awarded hospitals throughout Michigan that have demonstrated excellence and improvement in maternity care and delivery outcomes.
+2019 marks the second year for the awards.

-For the award, hospitals were evaluated based on their cesarean rates (≤ 29.3% of low-risk deliveries), episiotomy rates (≤ 5% of deliveries), and elective early delivery rates (≤ 5% of deliveries).
+For the award, hospitals were evaluated in four areas: cesarean rates (≤ 29.3% of low-risk deliveries), episiotomy rates (≤ 5% of deliveries), elective early delivery rates (≤ 5% of deliveries), and maternity care processes (90% or greater).
 The data is from The Leapfrog Group, a Washington, D.C. based organization aiming to improve health care quality and safety for consumers and purchasers.

-To be awarded the Excellence Award, hospitals needed to fully meet the standard in all three categories in the same calendar year.
-Recipients of the 2018 Maternity Care Excellence Award are:
+To be awarded the Excellence Award, hospitals need to fully meet the standard in all four areas in the same calendar year.
+Recipients of the 2019 Maternity Care Excellence Award are: